Logo

 void netsnmp_handler_mark_requests_as_delegated (netsnmp_request_info *requests, int isdelegated)

-marks a list of requests as delegated (or not if isdelegaded = 0)
+Sets a list of requests as delegated or not delegated.

 NETSNMP_INLINE void netsnmp_request_add_list_data (netsnmp_request_info *request, netsnmp_data_list *node)